LAHumphreys/ELf64-Linker/Libraries/libIOInterface/README.md

 BinaryWriter object represents a position in a file, and so supports arithmetic and comparison operations

-libUtils proivdes an implementation that wraps the std::fstream, and the std::vector with this interface
+libUtils proivdes an implementation that wraps the std::fstream, arrays, and the std::vector with this interface.

 libElf defines an object for reading object files that implements  this interface